playgameservices/play-games-plugin-for-unity/README.md

 System requirements:

-* Unity&reg; 4.5 or above (4.6.8 if building for iOS).
+* Unity&reg; 5 or above.

+  *Note:4.6.8 works at runtime, but some editor functionality does not work. as a result, use of older version of Unity are at your own peril.*
 * To deploy on Android:
     * Android SDK
     * Android v4.0 or higher
-    * Google Play Services library, version 7.0 or above
+    * Google Play Services library, version 8.1 or above
 * To deploy on iOS:
-    * XCode 5.1 or above
+    * XCode 6 or above
     * [Cocoapods](https://cocoapods.org/)